ipspace/blog/content/posts/2023/03/leaf-spine-theory-reality.md

 > The antipattern I see in so many places with devs and architects is the same fucking problem they have with devs and ops.
 "No time to be on call, too busy writing important software" ~turns into~ "No time to write code, too busy telling other people how to write code."

-FWIW, you should read the whole thread (assuming Twitter still works when you're reading this), and continue with Martin Fowler 's take on [Who Needs an Architect](https://martinfowler.com/ieeeSoftware/whoNeedsArchitect.pdf).
+FWIW, you should read the whole thread (assuming Twitter still works when you're reading this) and the [resulting blog post](https://charity.wtf/2023/03/09/architects-anti-patterns-and-organizational-fuckery/), and continue with Martin Fowler 's take on [Who Needs an Architect](https://martinfowler.com/ieeeSoftware/whoNeedsArchitect.pdf).

+### Revision History

+2023-03-14
+: Sander Steffann pointed out that there are more switches with six or even eight uplinks than I expected.
+Also added the 'local breakout cables' option.